vivek075/Concepts/DesignPatterns.md

 Object Pool pattern offer a mechanism to reuse objects and share objects that are expensive to create.

 Improve the performance

+**_Abstract Factory Pattern_**

+Abstract Factory pattern is a super-factory which creates other factories.
+This factory is also called as Factory of factories.